Biochemistry, MS

 BCH 599 Thesis (6)

 For the required core, students complete four credit hours of any combination of BCH 501 or CHM 501.
-Students will choose one of the culminating experience options listed above.
-The credit hours required for the electives and other requirements depend on the culminating experience chosen, as all students must complete 30 credit hours for this degree program.
-Students who choose the thesis option complete 12 credit hours of electives as well as BCH 592 for eight credit hours.
-Students who choose the capstone option complete 18 credit hours of electives as well as two additional credit hours of CHM 501 or BCH 501 and three credit hours of BCH 591.
+Students choose one of the culminating experience options listed above.
+The credit hours required for the electives and other requirements depend on the culminating experience chosen.
+Students who choose the thesis option complete 12 credit hours of electives and eight credit hours of BCH 592.
+Students who choose the applied project option complete six credit hours of CHM 592 and 18 credit hours of electives, which may include up to six additional credit hours of CHM 592.
+Students who choose the capstone option complete 18 credit hours of electives, two additional credit hours of CHM 501 or BCH 501, and three credit hours of BCH 591.

 Applicants must fulfill the requirements of both the Graduate College and The College of Liberal Arts and Sciences.